bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

   without affecting the other nodes that are still serving clients.
-However, if you require high availability of your |ivy-engine|, you also need to ensure that all other components the engine depends on (Load Balancer, Reverse Proxy/Web Application Firewall, Database Server, File Share, Elasticsearch server) provide high availability.
+However, if you require high availability of your |ivy-engine|, you also need to ensure that all other components the engine depends on (Load Balancer, Reverse Proxy/Web Application Firewall, Database Server, File Share, OpenSearch server) provide high availability.

 Compared to a single node setup, the cluster is a more **complex** system, has